MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

                          -u 'user@domain.com' \
                          -p 'ReallyGoodPassword123' 2> Fetch.log

-This command will run BLAST against all the available databases using `CoolGene.fasta` as a query, translate the sequences into amino acids, align them with `PASTA`, estimate a phylogeny, and save the results into `Output_Dir`.
+This command will run BLAST against all the available databases using `CoolGene.fasta` as a query, translate the sequences into amino acids, align them using `PASTA`, estimate a phylogeny, and save the results into `Output_Dir`.

     $ ./BAD_Mutations.py -v DEBUG \
                          align \